TyHil/game-rectangular-prism/README.md

 ## Description
 Versions 1 and 2 of the Game Rectangular Prism.
 ### Version 2
-Version 2 is is the more advanced and complex Asteroids, Astro Party, Clonium, and Minesweeper on an Arduino Nano 33 IoT with a 64x128 OLED screen, 4 capacitive touch buttons, an EEPROM module, a 9v battery, and a power switch all in a black 3D printed case.
+Version 2 is more advanced and recent.
+It is Asteroids, Astro Party, Clonium, and Minesweeper games and Random Number Generator and Level utilities on an Arduino Nano 33 IoT with a 64x128 OLED screen, 4 capacitive touch buttons, an EEPROM module, a 9v battery, and a power switch all in a black 3D printed case.
 ### Version 1
-Version 1 is the original with Astro Party on an Arduino Nano Every with a 64x128 OLED screen, 4 buttons, a 9v battery, and a power switch all in a white 3D printed case.
+Version 1 is the original.
+It is Astro Party on an Arduino Nano Every with a 64x128 OLED screen, 4 buttons, a 9v battery, and a power switch all in a white 3D printed case.
 ## Photos
 ### Version 2
 ![Device Front with Asteroids on screen](Photos/20200229_115644.jpg)